Can you afford to risk water damage at home?

 Is a Surestop Remote Stopcock difficult to install?

-Your Surestop Remote Stopcock is easily fitted by a friendly and qualified Dyno installer.
-Using a professional installer from Dyno is strongly recommended, as the stopcock installation requires a small section of your main water pipe to be cut away to fit the Surestop Remote Stopcock.
+Your Surestop Remote Stopcock is easily fitted by a friendly and qualified Dyno Plumbing installer.
+Using a professional installer from Dyno Plumbing is strongly recommended, as the stopcock installation requires a small section of your main water pipe to be cut away to fit the Surestop Remote Stopcock.

 The remote stopcock switch can then be attached to a wall or surface using screws, or if you prefer, using the integrated sticky pad – a handy option if attaching the switch to a tiled surface (minimising any cracking of the tiles).